GemWallet/gemwallet-website/docs/api/using-in-browser.md

 ---

 :::info
-This page assume that you have GemWallet installed.
+This page assumes that you have GemWallet installed.
 :::

 ## Importing the library

 Let's first import the library in the `<head>` tag of our page.

 Install the packaged library via script tag using cdnjs, swapping in the desired version number for {version}.
-You can also replace {version} by master to get the last available version (not recommended).
+You can also replace {version} with `master` to get the last version (not recommended).

 ```html
 <head>